 There are lots of situations where having access to lessons via webcam can be really advantageous.
 Here are some of the benefits people often tell us that they've experienced from taking violin lessons via webcam:

-We find it helpful to think of webcam violin lessons not as normal violin lessons that happen through a screen, but as an altogether unique style of personal tuition.
-This is because successful webcam lessons require an approach that’s fundamentally different to how a teacher would deliver an offline lesson, especially in terms of presentation and setup.
+We find it helpful to think of webcam violin tuition not as violin lessons that happen through a screen, but as an altogether unique style of tuition.
+This is because successful webcam lessons require an approach that's fundamentally different to how a teacher would deliver an offline lesson, especially in terms of presentation and setup.

 There are a few things that both the learner and the tutor can do which will make a real difference to the quality of an online tuition session.
 In this feature, we'll cover some of the main topics that you should consider...

 Before you begin a violin lesson via webcam, you should make sure that you're set up in the best possible way.
 Because if you don't, you can waste a lot of time (both yours and your tutor's!), which can be extremely frustrating.